 Olpadan’s Demise – The Fall of the Leader

-In late 2021, Olpadan, the coalition’s dominant male, separated from the group—a move often seen in cheetah coalitions when a male attempts to mate.
+In late 2021, Olpadan, the coalition’s dominant male, separated from the group to go mate with Nora the Queen, a dominant female.
 However, when he tried to rejoin his companions, tensions arose.
 The remaining four rejected him aggressively, leading to a violent confrontation.

 By early January 2022, Olpadan was found severely injured, likely from wounds inflicted by his former allies.
 In his weakened state, he became vulnerable to the dangers of the Mara, and he ultimately succumbed to his injuries, marking the first major loss for the coalition.